 If you believe you have a case to expunge, contact Branstad & Olson to determine eligibility.
 If you had a charge dismissed as a former Branstad & Olson client, contact us– we do applications for former clients at no charge.

-Although appeals or post-conviction cases may be highly complex, at Branstad & Olson, our attorneys are ready to take on the challenge.
+Although appeals or post-conviction cases may be highly complex, at Branstad & Olson, our appeal attorneys in Des Moines, IA are ready to take on the challenge.

 Indecent Exposure Not Guilty– Jury Trial